Chronic Lymphocytic Leukemia Treatment

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
 Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
 Different types of targeted therapy are used to treat CLL:

-- Tyrosine kinase inhibitor (TKI) therapy: TKI therapy blocks signals that tumors need to grow.
-Ibrutinib, idelalisib, and duvelisib are TKIs used to treat symptomatic or progressive CLL.
+- Tyrosine kinase inhibitor (TKI) therapy: This treatment blocks the enzyme, tyrosine kinase, that causes stem cells to develop into more white blood cells than the body needs.
+Ibrutinib, acalabrutinib, idelalisib, and duvelisib are TKIs used to treat symptomatic or progressive, recurrent, or refractory CLL.

-- BCL2 inhibitor therapy: BCL2 therapy blocks a protein called BCL2 which is found on some leukemia cells.
+- BCL2 inhibitor therapy: This treatment blocks a protein called BCL2 which is found on some leukemia cells.
 This may kill leukemia cells and make them more sensitive to other anticancer drugs.
-Venetoclax is a type of BCL2 therapy used to treat symptomatic or progressive CLL.
+Venetoclax is a type of BCL2 therapy used to treat symptomatic or progressive, recurrent, or refractory CLL.

-- Monoclonal antibody therapy: Antibodies are made in the laboratory from a single type of immune system cell.
-These antibodies can identify substances on leukemia cells or other substances that may help cancer cells grow.
-The antibodies attach to the substances and kill the cancer cells, block their growth, or keep them from spreading.
-Rituximab, ofatumumab, and obinutuzumab alone and in combination with chemotherapy are used to treat symptomatic or progressive CLL.
+- Monoclonal antibody therapy: Monoclonal antibodies are immune system proteins made in the laboratory to treat many diseases, including cancer.
+As a cancer treatment, these antibodies can attach to a specific target on cancer cells or other cells that may help cancer cells grow.
+The antibodies are able to then kill the cancer cells, block their growth, or keep them from spreading.
+Monoclonal antibodies are given by infusion.
+They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.
+Rituximab, ofatumumab, and obinutuzumab alone and in combination with chemotherapy are used to treat symptomatic or progressive, recurrent, or refractory CLL.

 Alemtuzumab has been studied for the treatment of CLL.
 Studies showed that alemtuzumab did not help patients live longer.